Assessment of common and differentially expressed proteins between diabetes mellitus and fatty liver disease: a network analysis

 Gastroenterology and Hepatology from Bed to Bench,

-AbstractBack ground: Nonalcoholic fatty liver disease (NFLD) is a chronic hepatic failure with broad range of hepatic disorders.
-NFLD and diabetes type 2 coexist regularly to drive adverse outcome as hepatocellular carcinoma and vascular complications.
+Background: Nonalcoholic fatty liver disease (NFLD) is chronic hepatic failure with a broad range of hepatic disorders.
+NFLD and diabetes type 2 coexist regularly to drive adverse outcomes such as hepatocellular carcinoma and vascular complications

-Methods: The related proteins to NFDL and diabetes mellitus extracted from String database.
-Proteins related to each disease were included in protein-protein interaction network via Cytoscape software.
-Obtained networks were analyzed via Cytoscape network analyzer.
+Methods: The proteins related to NFDL and diabetes mellitus were extracted from String database.
+Proteins related to each disease were included in protein-protein interaction networks in Cytoscape software.
+Obtained networks were analyzed using Cytoscape network analyzer.
 The central nodes were determined as top hubs based on degree value.
-Top hubs related to NFLD and diabetes melliteswere compared.
+The top hubs related to NFLD and diabetes mellites were compared.

-Results: 200 proteins related to NFDL and diabetes mellitus were found via String database separately and connected via undirected edges in individual networks.
+Results: In total, 200 proteins related to NFDL and diabetes mellitus were found separately in String database and connected through undirected edges in individual networks.
 Central nodes based on degree value were determined for each disease.
-10 percent of top nodes were selected based on degree value as 20 top hubs for each disease.
-Target common hub proteins between NFDL and diabetes mellitus are: INS, AKT1, ALB, PPARG, IL6, GPDPH, LEP, TNF, ADIPOQ, IGF1, TP53, MAPK3, and SIRT1
+Ten percent of top nodes were selected based on degree value as the 20 top hubs for each disease.
+Target common hub proteins between NFDL and diabetes mellitus comprised INS, AKT1, ALB, PPARG, IL6, GPDPH, LEP, TNF, ADIPOQ, IGF1, TP53, MAPK3, and SIRT1.

 - Nonalcoholic fatty liver disease, Diabetes mellitus, Network analysis, Bioinformatics, Biomarkers